The history of Riverside Theatre

-Scriptwriter for RTE, playwright, director and film-maker Robert Taylor, acted in several Riverside productions while a pupil at Coleraine Inst.
+Scriptwriter for RTE, playwright, director, and film-maker Robert Taylor, acted in several Riverside productions while a pupil at Coleraine Inst.
 Robert gained his Equity card, the gateway into the professional actors' Union, by taking the leading role in Riverside's production of "Willy Wonka and the Chocolate Factory" in the early 80s, while Robert was studying for his A-Levels.
 He went on to perform in David Edgar's intriguing two-hander, "Ballboys", a very unusual Wimbledon thriller, alongside his contemporary James Nesbitt - in a show directed by Colin Carnegie, of Centre Stage Productions, Belfast.

-Ronan Lundy, BBC Radio's regional corespondent and presenter, was one of Fagin's gang of pickpockets in 1978's "Oliver".
+Ronan Lundy, BBC Radio's regional correspondent and presenter, was one of Fagin's gang of pickpockets in 1978's "Oliver".
 As a member of Upstage Downstage, Riverside's first Youth Theatre - founded by Riverside's Wardrobe Mistress Jane Seaton - Ronan went on to play leading roles in USDS's various productions.

-Critically-acclaimed visual artist and book-illustrator Stephen Brown performed as a child actor in several Riverside productions during the 70s.
+Critically acclaimed visual artist and book illustrator Stephen Brown performed as a child actor in several Riverside productions during the 70s.

 Briana Corrigan, formerly a singer and recording artiste with rock band The Beautiful South, began as a Riverside child actor.